Hamid-el/QR-Code-Generator/README.md

 # QR-Code-Generator
-a small python script that enables creating qr codes
+a python script that enables creating qr codes